rutopio/Glyphs-Plugins-and-Scripts/Script-Monospaced-to-Proportional/README.md

 Demo font: [Shippori Mincho](https://fonts.google.com/specimen/Shippori+Mincho?subset=japanese&noto.script=Jpan)

-In japanese kana, く(ku), ま(ma), と(to) are usually wide, however, if the font set a fixed width for them, the blank between them and contextual glyphs seems little strange.
+Normally, Japanese kana く(ku), ま(ma) and と(to) are narrow; however, the blank (white space) between them and contextual glyphs seems odd if the font sets a fixed width for them (in Shippori Mincho, each one is 1000).

+It looks better after adjusting.

 |Monospaced|Proportional|